How to Attract Care Support Staff: 5 Must-Use Strategies

 You can reduce the number of first-shift no-shows by making sure your new employees' first day on the job goes smoothly.
 Begin by creating an efficient onboarding system that reduces the time between hiring and starting work.
 This includes checking the necessary paperwork and any training.

-Next, quickly get your new employee rostered and make sure they have all the information they need.
+Next, quickly get your new employees rostered and make sure they have all the information they need.
 This includes the shift time and location as well as relevant client information.
-Check in with your new team member in person before their shift, too.
+Check-in with your new team member in person before their shift, too.

 Make sure all your new staff members feel appreciated.
 Take the time to discuss their job experience with them.
 Offer tips, guidance and support if they're struggling with anything.

 Software That Will Support You and Your Care Workers Alike